AlchemyCMS/alchemy_cms/README.md

 Rails Version
 -------------

-Alchemy is not yet Rails 3 and Ruby 1.9.2 compatible.
 We strongly recommend Rails 2.3.10 and Ruby 1.8.7.

 We are working hard on a Rails 3 compatible Gem of Alchemy.
 Feel free to contribute :) Just fork the rails3 branch.